Get answers to our most frequently asked questions about your ConnectCard

 More reliable equipment allows us to better serve you.

 The ConnectCard can be reloaded and does not have to be replaced every month, saving us thousands of dollars in printing and distribution costs.

 Printing fewer passes is better for the environment.

 Using a ConnectCard is faster than fumbling around for bills and change and inserting them into the fare box.

-You can get a ConnectCard at select light rail and busway stations, our Downtown Service Center and at participating retail outlets, including most Giant Eagle and Goodwill locations throughout the region.
+You can get a ConnectCard online, at select light rail and busway stations, our Downtown Service Center and at participating retail outlets, including most Giant Eagle and Goodwill locations throughout the region.

 7-day passes, 31-day passes and 365-day passes